 In the fall of 2016, Keep Louisiana Beautiful unveiled its newly created environmental education program, tailored to Louisiana youth grades in grades kindergarten through 4th grade.
 What makes the program so unique is that it takes real-life examples in our state and discusses environmental challenges unique to Louisianans, and then gives them tools to be able to tackle those challenges in their own communities.
 The program was created in coordination with Louisiana Green Schools and meet appropriate GLE’s (grade level expectations), so that they fit in seamlessly with the current curriculum.
-The curriculum and activities were created with teachers in mind and provides all the resources they need to carry them out successfully.
+The curriculum, lesson plans, and activities were created with formal and informal educators in mind and provides all the resources they need to carry them out successfully.

 Waste in Place is a resource guide for educators to use with Pre-K to 6th grade students created by Keep America Beautiful.
 The guide is used to help students learn about litter prevention, beautification and community greening, recycling, and managing solid waste.